wizofwor/C64-Notes/Branches.md

 JMP - Jumps to another location
 JSR - Jump to a subroutine
-RTS - Returns from a subroutine
+RTS - Returns from subroutine
+RTI - REturn from interrupt

 ## Conditional Branch Instructions